BrianBrophy/OpenStack-Installation/README.md

 - User: Configure a non-root user (suggestion: network)
 - Configure Time Zone
 - Disk Partitioning:
- * 500 MB Primary (mounted as /boot, flagged bootable)
+ * 512 MB Primary (mounted as /boot, flagged bootable)
  * 1024 MB Logical (swap)
- * (Remainder) Primary (used for LVM) and in LVM create a volume group vgroot and volume volroot, assigned to mount as / and formatted for ext4
+ * (Remainder) Logical (used for LVM) and in LVM create a volume group vgroot and volume volroot, assigned to mount as / and formatted for ext4
 - Continue with the installation (base install will proceed)
 - Configure automatic updates (suggest disabling so as not to impact OpenStack)
 - When selecting additional packages, be sure you add OpenSSH server (nothing else needed)